msearle5/xygos/docs/customize.rst

 User Pref Files
 ===============

-User pref files are Angband's way of saving and loading certain settings.
+User pref files are Xygos's way of saving and loading certain settings.
 They can store:

 * Altered visual appearances for game entities
 * Inscriptions to automatically apply to items